-Dwayne ‘The Rock’ Johnson Reveals Massive Jungle Cruise Set
+Dwayne ‘The Rock’ Johnson Reveals Massive ‘Jungle Cruise’ Movie Set

 In the video, Dwayne Johnson does not seem fazed by reports of what some are calling “The Rock” fatigue.
 His last blockbuster flick Skyscraper did not do well at the box office.

-As Varietyreports the film only earned $25 million in The United States during its opening weekend.
+As Varietyreports, the film only earned $25 million in The United States during its opening weekend.
 It eventually garnered $41 million when it premiered in overseas markets but the movie had a $125 million price tag.
 So those returns represent a major loss for the filmmakers.
 Is The Rock’s once enormous appeal fading?

-Variety notes that has been in a series of “flops” during the last year or so like Baywatch and Rampage.
+Variety notes that The Rock has been in a series of “flops” during the last year or so like Baywatch and Rampage.
 But he has had a streak of successes too like Moana, The Fate of the Furious and Jumanji: Welcome to the Jungle.

 Unlike Skyscraper, Jungle Cruise based on something that’s already popular.
-But with the combination of that and Johnson’s star power be enough to deliver a massive hit.
+But will the combination of that and Johnson’s star power be enough to deliver a massive hit?
 We’ll have to wait until the film opens in October 2019 to find out.